-Unlike other professions that require years of training – or even a college degree – you can become a licensed real estate agent in Texas within a few months.
+Unlike other professions that require years of training – or even a college degree – you can get your real estate license in Texas within a few months.
 We’ll walk you through the process and help you pick out a Texas real estate school.

 Here’s the step-by-step process.

-Step 1: Enroll in a Texas real estate license course.
+Step 1: Enroll in a Texas real estate school

 The Texas Real Estate Commission (TREC) requires candidates to take 180 hours of coursework before sitting for the real estate licensing exam.

-The pre-licensing course covers heavy topics like agency law, real estate ethics, and contracts.
+The Texas real estate pre-licensing course covers heavy topics like agency law, real estate ethics, and contracts.
 You need to have an intimate knowledge of these subjects to pass the licensing exam – and to guide your future clients as they buy and sell properties.

 Do your research when choosing a Texas real estate school.
 Most people choose to take the courses online because that method offers more flexibility than in-person classes.